THE STORY OF A LIFE SPENT IN THE SERVICE OF HUMANITY

 • Self-awareness training

-I dedicated six years to the transformation and modernization of the education system in six juvenile detention centres.
+He dedicated six years to the transformation and modernization of the education system in six juvenile detention centres.
 These centres catered to young individuals aged 14 to 18, all of whom required therapeutic support.
-My role included diagnosing their behaviour and conducting research to address the needs of both boys and girls.
-Simultaneously, from 1978 to 1979, I also worked with adolescents facing mental, social, or family-related challenges.
+His role included diagnosing their behaviour and conducting research to address the needs of both boys and girls.
+Simultaneously, from 1978 to 1979, he also worked with adolescents facing mental, social, or family-related challenges.

 A FAMILY HOME